Scroll to content

 Music Curriculum Implementation

-Lessons see pupils actively participating in musical activities drawn from a range of styles and traditions, developing their musical skills as well as an understanding of how music works.
-There is opportunity for independent tasks, paired and group work as well as improvisation and teacher-led performances.
+Lessons are practical, immersive and highly engaging.
+Children take part in musical activities drawn from a wide range of styles and traditions, helping them to develop strong technical skills alongside a growing understanding of how music works.
+Opportunities include independent exploration, paired or group work, improvisation and teacher‑led performance.

-Children are introduced to a wider variety of songs than those in the scheme through welcome music into assemblies, while getting ready to go home and on the playground at lunch times as part of our OPAL project.
+Children also enjoy a wider range of songs beyond the Kapow scheme through welcome music in assemblies, during singing transitions that support routine and predictability, and on the playground at lunchtime as part of our OPAL project.

-We partner with Rocksteady Music School to deliver fun and inclusive rock and pop band lessons, right here at Studley Infants' School!
-These weekly music lessons take place in school and are led by highly trained professional musicians who know how to inspire a love for music.
-It’s the perfect way for children to learn new musical skills, make friends and have fun, all whilst boosting confidence, wellbeing, social skills and academic achievement.
+We are proud to partner with Rocksteady Music School to offer fun, inclusive rock and pop band lessons right here at Studley Infants’ School.
+These weekly sessions take place during the school day and are led by highly trained professional musicians who know exactly how to spark a love of music.

-• There’s no experience necessary and all instruments for lessons are provided.
+• No experience needed — all instruments are provided.

-• Lessons are open for children from Reception to Year Two
+• Open to children from Reception to Year 2.

-• Children learn up to 300 instrument, band, and performance skills, whilst playing songs they love. • Children can achieve an Ofqual-regulated Music qualification, accredited by Trinity College London, without having to take a single exam.
+• Children learn up to 300 band, instrument and performance skills, playing songs they know and love.

-• End of term concerts so you can see just how far they have come.
+• End‑of‑term concerts give families the chance to see just how far their young musicians have come.

-• Parents receive regular updates about their child’s progress, including photos and videos.
+• Parents receive regular updates, including photos and videos of their child’s progress.

-If your child would like to experience the magic of learning music, you can sign up to Rocksteady at: rocksteadymusicschool.com/parents
+If your child would like to experience the excitement of learning music as part of a real band, you can sign up through Rocksteady:

 Music Snapshots